Webinar | Why Your Healthcare AI Projects Are Failing (And How to Build Agents That Succeed) | March 25 - 10AM PT/1PM ET | Save Your Spot

 Application Portfolio Rationalization

-An application portfolio rationalization strategy guided by Skan AI generates cost savings by eliminating redundancies, enhances efficiency through modernization, and improves user experience through targeted upgrades.
+An application portfolio rationalization strategy guided by Skan AI generates cost savings through modernization and targeted upgrades.

 Skan AI's focus on user interactions with software applications provides detailed insights into day-to-day application usage.
 This data-driven approach to an application rationalization methodology ensures informed decisions in portfolio rationalization based on actual usage patterns rather than assumptions.